Open-Systems-Pharmacology/Suite/CODING_STANDARDS_R.md

 # Coding Standards for R

-We will follow the https://style.tidyverse.org/ style guide to benefit from two R packages supporting this style guide:
+We will follow the https://style.tidyverse.org/ style guide with very few changes to benefit from two R packages supporting this style guide:

 - [styler](http://styler.r-lib.org/)
 - [lintr](https://github.com/jimhester/lintr)

 This coding standards will outline the more important aspects of the aforementioned style.

+# Modifications from tidyverse Coding Standards

+- Naming will use `camelCase` instead of `snack_case`

+- Favor usage of `return()` even when the return value does not need to be specified explicitely.

 # RStudio IDE Settings